 way out/suicide is not an option/only way out/depressed/given up on life/given

 in/desperate/ get out of jail free card/cop out/free pass/ suicide is not

 an option/escape/loser/lost all hope (pick one, tick all).
 These are controlling,

 Self-deliverance defies any of this.
 I am exercising my right to die, my choice, my sacred decision.

 I am not ‘committing suicide’ or ‘taking my (own) life’.
 I am not ’murdering’

 It is widely accepted that most suicides are ‘learned behaviour’.
-The learned doctors are right about this in most cases.
-In my case not so much.
+The learned doctors are right about this in some cases.
+In my case, not so.

 I have thought extra carefully if I should share the next bit of information

 in the interest of pursuing two points:

 1.Two personal examples that the only choice determined rational people have is a grizzly and gruesome one.